 You are a tourist.
 Instructions: Prepare some questions to ask your tour guide.
 Ask lo ots of questions because you want to practice your English!

 Can you tell me where is?

 Will we visit ?

 Is there a on the tour?

-What time is
+What time is ?

 Where can I buy a ?

-Qt., 1t., 11
+Students can add more questions